okyeron/fates/install/norns/Norns_install_instructions_1.8.md

 Create an empty file named `ssh` (lowercase, and be sure there's no file extension)

-Next create a `wpa-supplicant.conf` file with your local wifi network settings.
+Next create a `wpa_supplicant.conf` file with your local wifi network settings.
 Change the country, router name, and key in the example below.

     country=US #(your country)
     update_config=1